 In 1990, during its Presidency of the Council of the European Union, Ireland made a significant contribution to bringing about German reunification.

-Especially against the backdrop of Brexit, both sides intend to further extend and deepen Irish‑German relations.
-The trustful relations between the two countries are reflected in the many reciprocal visits at various levels as well as those between the parliaments.
+Especially against the backdrop of Brexit, both sides intend to further extend and deepen Irish-German relations.
+The trustful relations between the two countries are reflected in the Joint Plan of Action updated in 2021, as well as in the many reciprocal visits at various levels and between the parliaments.

 Germany and Ireland enjoy good cultural relations, which are largely maintained without any government involvement.
-As Germany’s official cultural institute, the Goethe‑Institut plays a key role in cultural exchange, as do the town twinning arrangements and university partnerships.
-Irish‑German relations are also being fostered among schools: pupils of St Kilian’s German School in Dublin can apply directly to study at German higher education institutions.
+The Goethe‑Institut plays a key role in cultural exchange, as do the town twinning arrangements and university partnerships.
+Irish-German relations are also being fostered among schools: pupils of St Kilian’s German School in Dublin can apply directly to study at German higher education institutions.
 What is more, the close cooperation with the Lycée Français d’Irlande (LFI) on the Franco German Eurocampus in Dublin, which includes joint instruction in some subjects, serves as a global model.